 You can see me demonstrating this in this video:

 Assembling blocks using quarter-square triangle units

-If you would like to try out this useful little unit, two patterns for blocks using quarter-square triangles are available in my online shop; these are free during 2020.
+If you would like to try out this useful little unit, two patterns for blocks using quarter-square triangles are available in my online shop; these are free.
 I have used some lovely plain and semi-plain Makower fabrics that I was given – more details about these can be found in the webpage about Planning a Sampler Quilt.

 Making the Ohio Star block

 One of these blocks is easier, and one is a little more difficult.
 Ohio Star is relatively easy because: